xGorgory/xGorgory/README.md

 - 👋 Hi, I'm @xGorgory
 - 👀 I am interested in technology and the development of web pages and applications
-- 🌱 I am currently studying about FullStack development
+- 🌱 I am currently studying  FullStack development
 - 💞️ I am looking to collaborate on programming projects, I would like to do the front end part
 - 📫 How to contact me: you can tell me on instagram @gorgory_